flutter/website/src/testing/code-debugging.md

 application in a stack and putting a widget on your stack that was created by calling [`PerformanceOverlay.allEnabled()`][].)

-For information on how to interpret the graphs in the overlay, see [The performance overlay][] in
+TO learn how to interpret the graphs in the overlay, see [The performance overlay][] in
 [Profiling Flutter performance][].